yahoo/fluxible/packages/fluxible-router/docs/api/NavLink.md

 # NavLink

-`NavLink` is the a React component for navigational links.
+`NavLink` is the React component for navigational links.
 When the link is clicked, NavLink will execute a [navigateAction](./navigateAction.md).
 Stores can register for `NAVIGATE_SUCCESS` handlers if they are interested in navigation events.

 ## Component Props